staging-951d-madcitymultimedia/postman-docs/src/pages/docs/billing/billing.md

 > The Postbot add-on is currently available for Free, Basic and Professional plans.

-If you are on Basic or Professional plans, you can purchase Flow Editor and Postbot seats by navigating to your [billing dashboard](https://go.postman.co/billing/overview) and selecting **Edit plan** on the right.
+If you are on a Basic or Professional plan, you can purchase Flow Editor and Postbot seats by navigating to your [billing dashboard](https://go.postman.co/billing/overview) and selecting **Edit plan** on the right.

 Select **Modify Plan** under the plan type for your team.
 Update the number of Flow Editor and Postbot seats in the **Add-on products** section, then select **Next**.
 Select **Confirm Changes** to purchase more seats.